MIT-LCP/mimic-website/content/tabledetail/diagnoses_icd.md

 ## `SUBJECT_ID`, `HADM_ID`

 Identifiers which specify the patient: `SUBJECT_ID` is unique to a patient and `HADM_ID` is unique to a patient hospital stay.

 ## `SEQUENCE`

+`SEQUENCE` provides the order in which the ICD diagnoses relate to the patient.
+ICD diagnoses are ordered by priority - and the order does have an impact on the reimbursement for treatment.

 ## `CODE`

+`CODE` contains the actual code corresponding to the diagnosis assigned to the patient for the given row.
+Note that all codes, as of MIMIC III v1.0, are ICD-9 codes.

 ## `DESCRIPTION`

+`DESCRIPTION` is a brief summary of the diagnosis represented by the given code.

 # Important considerations

+* All ICD codes in MIMIC III v1.0 are ICD-9 based.
+The Beth Israel Deaconess Medical Center will begin using ICD-10 codes in 2015.